voxpupuli/puppet-nftables/README.md

 # nftables puppet module

-This module manages an opinionated nftables configuration
+This module manages an opinionated nftables configuration.

 By default it sets up a firewall that drops every incoming and outgoing connection.